serge123/linux-brightness-storing-restoring/README.md

         etc/backlight                        - actual brightness value
         etc/brightness.sh                    - this script need to be run on autostart as user, it restores brightness

+    Script etc/backlight.sh must be corrected.
+There is path /sys/class/backlight/acpi_video0/ which contains "acpi_video0".
+    It is necessary to correct name "acpi_video0".
+Name can be found with ls /sys/class/backlight.